Documenting the American South Logo

 • Abstract

-Harold Fleming worked with the Southern Regional Council in Georgia from 1947 to about 1959.
-He recalls some of the opposition that group faced, especially because of accusations of Communism.
-He links the Communist Scare to a general fear of changing race relations throughout the South, which he started recognizing while commanding black troops in Japan during World War 2.
-Journalist Ralph McGill helped Fleming get involved with the S.R.C., but McGill, like several others, could not get involved with the organization for fear of losing his job.
-Fleming compares how several of the S.R.C. leaders, such as Charles Johnson and Lillian Smith, approached the work, and he commends President Harry Truman for taking an early stance against segregation.
+Harold Fleming worked with the Southern Regional Council (SRC) in Georgia from 1947 through the late 1950s.
+He recalls some of the opposition that group faced, particularly accusations of Communist connections.
+He links the Red Scare to a general fear of changing race relations throughout the South, which he started recognizing while commanding black troops in Japan during World War II.
+Journalist Ralph McGill helped Fleming get involved with the SRC, but McGill, like several others, could not get involved with the organization himself for fear of losing his job.
+Fleming compares how several of the SRC leaders, such as Charles Johnson and Lillian Smith, approached the work, and he commends President Harry Truman for taking an early stance against segregation.

 • Finding aid to the Southern Oral History Program Collection